hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 for the client against active surveillance, providing client-to-server authentication and end-to-end channel confidentiality.

-Properties: Channel confidentiality and authentication (of the server).
+Properties: Channel confidentiality and channel authentication (of the server).

 ### Mutual TLS